-The oncille, or the caucel in Spanish, is one of the rarest animals in Costa Rica.
-This tiny jungle cat can be found in the lowland forests, premontane forests, and sometimes in the cloud forests that are above 3,000 meters.
+The oncilla, or caucel in Spanish, is one of the rarest animals in Costa Rica.
+This tiny jungle cat can be found in the lowland forests, premontane forests, and sometimes in the cloud forests that are above 3,000m (9,842ft).
 This cat is as small as a domestic cat and is sometimes even mistaken for one.
 They are nocturnal and incredibly elusive.
 Your best chance of spotting one is on a guided night walk in the Corcovado National Park.

 Another elusive creature that roams the primary and secondary rainforests and dry forests of Costa Rica is the ocelot.
 Aptly named manigordo in Spanish for its “fat paws,” this jungle cat is rarely seen.
 Ocelot populations have taken a major hit due to the illegal fur and pet trade, as well as habitat destruction.
-They hunt during the night and sleep up in the trees during the day.
-Your best chance of catching a glimpse of one of these spotted beauties is in the Santa Rosa National Park, Monteverde Cloud Forest Reserve, La Selva Biological Station, or the Corcovado National Park.
+They hunt during the night and sleep in the trees during the day.
+Your best chance of catching a glimpse of one is in the Santa Rosa National Park, Monteverde Cloud Forest Reserve, La Selva Biological Station or the Corcovado National Park.

-The titi, or squirrel monkey, is Costa Rica’s smallest and rarest monkey.
+The titi, or squirrel monkey, is the smallest and rarest monkey in Costa Rica.
 This adorable little primate is found in the tropical evergreen forests, mangroves, and secondary forests of the southern Pacific region of Costa Rica and into Panama.
-They always travel in troops, which can range from a few to up to 100.
+They always travel in troops of up to 100 monkeys.
 Great efforts are being made in Costa Rica to protect these tiny tree creatures.
 They can be spotted in the Manuel Antonio National Park and Corcovado National Park, as well as sometimes in Penas Blancas National Park and a few others.

-The jabiru stork is called el galán sin ventura in Costa Rica, which translate to ‘the hapless suitor.’
-It is believed that there are only around 90 jabiru storks left in the wild in Costa Rica.
-They only live in one place in Costa Rica—the basin of the Tempisque River.
-Destruction of habitat is the main culprit for the staggeringly low numbers of this stately stork.
+The jabiru stork is called el galán sin ventura in Costa Rica, which translates to the hapless suitor.
+It is believed there are only around 90 jabiru storks left in the wild in Costa Rica.
+They only live in one place here – the basin of the Tempisque River.
+Destruction of their habitat is the main reason for the staggeringly low numbers of this stately stork.
 A guided boat trip through the Palo Verde National Park is your best chance of spotting the jabiru stork in its natural environment.

 The glass frog, or rana de vidrio, is a true marvel.
 This tiny and partly translucent frog is common in Costa Rica, but rarely seen because of its highly effective camouflage.
-The glass frog looks very similar to the famous Kermit the Frog.
-They can be found in the Tortuguero National Park and La Selva Biological Station.
+They can be found in Tortuguero National Park and La Selva Biological Station.
 There are actually 13 species of glass frogs in Costa Rica.

 While whale sharks may be the biggest fish in the sea, they are one of the most docile.
-The whale shark can grow up to 12 meters (40 feet) long and it survives solely on plankton.
-They prefer warm tropical waters.
+The whale shark can grow up to 12m (40ft) long and it survives solely on plankton.
 They once thrived in most tropical waters around the world, but their numbers have been rapidly decreasing due to the shark fin trade and unsustainable and harmful fishing practices.
 Encountering a whale shark in the wild is a chance of a lifetime, but one that can happen when diving or snorkeling in Costa Rica.